mattapperson/Mooring/README.md

             done();
         });

-        // first param is the hook name, next is an array of arguments, and lastly is your hooked method/code hooks.callHook('cook', ['burger'], function(food) {
+        // first param is the hook name, next is an array of arguments, next is a flag for is the call immutable and lastly is your hooked method/code hooks.callHook('cook', ['burger'], true, function(food) {

             return 'I LOVE BURGERS';
         });